 Unfortunately, my handbag is another item that is no longer made.
 Why do manufacturers discontinue models that are great?
 Anyhow… I bought a Pacsafe handbag for its security features:

-- embedded eXomesh® wiring that protects against slash and run thefts
+- embedded eXomesh® wiring that protects against thefts

 - extra locking mechanism for the zipper